Spirizeon/dialga/docs/index.md

   - icon: 🌬
     title: Lightweight
     details: forget the features you don't need, let's be real
-  - icon: ⚡
+  - icon: 🦀
     title: Blazing fast
-    details: rebuilt from scratch in C with minimal dependencies in mind
+    details: rebuilt from scratch in Rust with minimal dependencies in mind

 ---